timOTdev/0019_es6_for_everyone/notes.md

 // Notice the renaming of w to width and h to height also
 ```
 ## Destructuring Arrays
-- Also works with arrays but we use brackets instead
+- Also works with arrays and we use brackets instead
 ```js
 const details = ['Wes Bos', 123, 'wesbos.com'];